mulesoft-assets/template-sfdc2sfdc-contact-broadcast/README.md

 **Note:** the property **account.sync.policy** can take any of the two following values:

 + **empty_value**: if the propety has no value assigned to it then application will do nothing in what respect to the account and it'll just move the contact over.
-+ **syncAccount**: it will try to create the contact's account should this is not pressent in the Salesforce instance B.
++ **syncAccount**: it will try to create the contact's account when it is not pressented in the Salesforce instance B.

 **Note:** the property **trigger.policy** can take any of the three following values: